lealceldeiro/gems/SpringBoot2Recipes/ch03/README.md

 **Solution**

 A JSON library is needed to do the JSON marshalling (although XML and other formats could be used as well, as content negotiation 3 is part of REST).
+The `spring-boot-starter-web` dependency already includes the needed Jackson libraries by default.

+## 3-3 Using Thymeleaf with Spring Boot

+**Problem**

+How to use Thymeleaf to render the pages of the application?

+**Solution**

+The dependency for Thymeleaf needs to be added and a regular `@Controller` has to be created to determine the view and fill the model.